DFT study of Pt-induced Ge(001) reconstructions: Theoretical results

 \subsubsection{Experimental existence of other $\beta$-geometries}

-Although the comparison between experimental and pseudo-STM images in Figures \ref{fig:beta6filled} and \ref{fig:beta6empty} shows clearly that the clean $\beta$-terrace has a \bsu-geometry, the formation energies given in Table \ref{table:geom_energ} make us suspect that also other geometries should be observed experimentally.
+Although the comparison between experimental and pseudo-STM images in Fig.~\ref{fig:beta6filled} and \ref{fig:beta6empty} shows clearly that the clean $\beta$-terrace has a \bsu-geometry, the formation energies given in Table~\ref{table:geom_energ} indicate that also other geometries should be observed experimentally.
+In particular the $\beta_{4u}$ structure has a slightly lower energy.
+The latter structure leads to STM images that are completely different to what is observed experimentally, as do other non $\beta_{6u}$ structures.
+Our calculations therefore indicate that the formation of such structures is kinetically hindered.
 Investigation of experimental STM images has shown the existence of (small) regions where dimer rows contain a mix of different (non \bsu) geometries.
-These geometries were mostly found near distortions of the normal $\beta$-terrace, such as dimer vacancies and the endpoints of a nanowire.
+These geometries were mostly found near defects in the normal $\beta$-terrace, such as dimer vacancies and the endpoints of a NW.
 Because these geometries seem related to defects, we will not go into the details of their geometry and focus solely on the \bsu-geometry.\\